YTLLL/YTLLL.github.io/index.md

 We meet people at work.
 We meet people at parties.

->The majority of the people becomes our acquaintances.
+>The majority of the people becomes our acquaintances./
->We say hello to them when we occasionally bump into each other.
+>We say hello to them when we occasionally bump into each other./
 >But how much do we actually know about them?

 ###Problem Space